CATcher-org/catcher-org.github.io/dg/setting-up.md

 1. Fork this repository into your Github account.
 2. Clone the forked repository into your computer.
 3. Install dependencies with npm: Run `npm install`
-    - *a list of warnings can be expected and no action needs to be taken before proceeding.*
+    - *a list of warnings on outdated dependencies is to be expected and no action needs to be taken before proceeding.*
 4. Compile and start the application in browser: Run `npm run ng:serve:web`.

 -----------------------------------------------------------------------------------